NATO combat medics participate in International Combat Lifesaver course

 |0

-This work, NATO combat medics participate in International Combat Lifesaver course, by SPC Stephen Perez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, NATO combat medics participate in International Combat Lifesaver course [Image 6 of 6], by SPC Stephen Perez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT